Kentico/xperience-by-kentico-shopify/docs/Usage-Guide.md

 More examples can be found in [ShoppingService.cs](../src/Kentico.Xperience.Shopify/ShoppingCart/ShoppingService.cs) and [ShopifyThankYouController.cs](../examples/DancingGoat-Shopify/Controllers/Shopify/ShopifyThankYouController.cs).

 #### Limitations
 Since Shopify identifiers are using `long` data type, `ActivityItemID` is impossible to use.
+The activity itself is tracked correctly but any tracking or analytics features that rely on `ActivityItemID` will not work as expected.
+If storing `ActivityItemID` value is necessary, there can be implemented generation of a custom identifier within the Xperience by Kentico application that maps to the Shopify long identifier.
+Then, this custom identifier could be used as `ActivityItemID`.

 ## Setup